 South America (Excluding Venezuela).
-Our product portfolio in South America consists mainly of Coca-Cola trademark beverages, including the Jugos del Valle line of juice-based beverages in Colombia and Brazil, and the Heineken beer brands, including Kaiser beer brands, in Brazil, which we sell and distribute.
+Our product portfolio in South America (excluding Venezuela) consists mainly of Coca-Cola trademark beverages, including the Jugos del Valle line of juice-based beverages in Colombia and Brazil, and Heineken beer products, including Kaiser beer brands, in Brazil, which we sell and distribute pursuant to our arrangements in place since 2003 with Cervejarias Kaiser, a subsidiary of the Heineken Group.
+Since 2005, we stopped considering beer sold and distributed in Brazil as part of our sales volume.